 Don’t Take Food to the Bedroom

 You probably clean your dining area and kitchen a lot more frequently — and thoroughly — than your kids clean their bedrooms.
 So if you let your kids eat in their bedrooms, there’s a good chance leftover crumbs will build-up, along with random pieces of discarded food and dirty dishes.
 Before long, you’ll be calling a pest control company, like Moxie Pest Control in Dallas, if that’s where you live, to get rid of mice, ants, or other common pests.
+Another great resource is pest control Omaha if you’re in that area.
 But if you limit eating to the rooms or areas in your home specifically designated for eating, and clean these areas frequently, you’re a lot less likely to have a problem.

 If you allow your kids to snack in their rooms, set some ground rules for cleanup.
 Don’t let them throw away food, snack wrappers, or anything else food-related in their rooms.
 Instead, be sure they take these items to the kitchen trash.
 Also, make it a rule that they have to remove any dishes from their room when they’re finished eating or, at the very least, on a daily basis.